Thivi033/DevQuest-2024-Guide/challenge09.md

 b.
 Show top 2 rated and bottom 2 rated feedbacks for a movie
 c.
 Sort feedbacks

-## a. get all feedback for a movie
+## a.
+Get all feedback for a movie

 The `getAllFeedbackForMovie()` function in the `feedbackRepository` retrieves all feedback for a movie from the database.
 After retrieving the feedback, it uses the `modifyFeedbackResponse()` function from the `feedbackController` to:

 1. Convert the `createdAt` attribute of each feedback object to a "days ago" format.
-2. Add the user's full name to each feedback object.
+2. Add the user's fullname to each feedback object.
 3. Remove movieId from the feedback object.

 Finally, it returns the modified feedback.